Creative Writing MFA

 Kingston University is proud to offer the first Master of Fine Arts in Creative Writing in the UK.
 This course offers talented and aspiring writers the chance to refine their skills under the tutelage of acclaimed professionals while receiving accredited training and experience in teaching in higher education.

-The unique combination of creative and practical skills provided on this course will prepare students simultaneously for a career as a publishing writer and an accredited teacher of creative writing.
+The unique combination of creative and practical skills provided on this course will prepare you simultaneously for a career as a publishing writer and an accredited teacher of creative writing.

-Admissions to the MFA will be highly selective and based upon the quality of a writing sample as well as an assessment of the applicant's publishing potential.
+Admissions to the MFA will be highly selective and based upon the quality of a writing sample as well as an assessment of your publishing potential.